GuyTeichman/RNAlysis/docs/source/user_guide.rst

            `plot_style`='interleaved'

 If you don't specify plotting parameters, RNAlysis will plot the histogram on a logarithmic scale using the 'overlap' style by default.

+If you want to further customize your plot, you can retreive the matplotlib Figure object of your plot using the `return_fig` parameter.
+When it is set as 'True', RNALysis will return the Figure object it generated in addition to the results table.

 Non-Categorical Enrichment analysis output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^